Novout/betterwrite/docs/PROJECT_FLOW.md

 To provide a better experience with the projects and follow the Offline First precepts, the project is based on a `.json` divided into usage and access categories.
 With this, it is possible to adapt the entire context solely on the Client-Side and offer a range of tools that do not depend on internet access or an overloaded server.

-## Reactivity

-All context (both mutable and global file access) is handled directly by [pinia stores](https://pinia.vuejs.org/).
-Therefore, we were able to deliver a fully reactive and instant application to users' perception.

-For this, it was necessary to work around some limitations, such as saving changes only when the context is blurred ([not using vue's native `v-model`](https://github.com/Novout/betterwrite/blob/main/packages/better-write-app/src/use/block/text.ts#L49)) and basing modal changes only when they are closed.

 ## JSON Structure

 The `.json` consists of: